twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFINDFORM** – Searches parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Shows a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Enables or disables header flags in the font.
-* **TFONTINSTALLWIZARDFORM** – Installs the font for use in other applications. **Fun fact:** The first step uses a dummy filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder and Arial font filename.
+* **TFONTINSTALLWIZARDFORM** – Install the font on the computer. **Fun fact:** The first step uses a dummy directory and filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder and Arial font filename.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
-* **TFONTOVERVIEWFORM** – Shows all the glyphs in any font.
+* **TFONTOVERVIEWFORM** – Shows all glyphs in any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables (version 7.0 & above) in the font.
-If non-Unicode language is East Asian (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ by ￢ and £ by ￡ or other symbols, e.g. « by ≪.
+If non-Unicode language is East Asian (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. £ by ￡ or other symbols, e.g. « by ≪.
-* **TFONTSETTINGSFORM** – Contains tabs for basic or legal naming fields, basic metric settings, Unicode and code page range settings, smoothing settings and more.
+* **TFONTSETTINGSFORM** – Contains tabs for basic naming fields or metric settings, Unicode and code page range settings, smoothing settings and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Contains supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Test desktop fonts (not web fonts).
 The text in `mmFontTest` and `Memo1` (version 7.0 & above) in version 4.0 until 5.6 is the program name, uppercase, lowercase and numbers with all DOS/Windows Latin-1 and USA characters (version 6.0 & above removes the DOS/Windows Latin-1 and USA characters at the end).
 Version 1.1.1c until 5.0 allow encoding changes (it was dropped with version 5.5 & above).
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for changing options in `TOPENTYPEDESIGNERFORM`.
 * **TFORMULAFORM** (version 12.0) – Writes formulas to construct anchor based composite glyphs.
 * **TFRAMECATEGORY** (version 7.0 & above) – Contains categories in the font overview (left side).
-* **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members; automatically shown when switching glyphs to color mode.
+* **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members (automatically shown when switching glyphs to color mode).
-* **TFRAMEPALETTE** (version 7.5 & above) – Shows the color palette when editing multicolored fonts; automatically shown when switching glyphs to color mode.
+* **TFRAMEPALETTE** (version 7.5 & above) – Shows the color palette when editing multicolored fonts (automatically shown when switching glyphs to color mode).
 * **TGASPFORM** (version 2.0 until 6.5) – Manages gasps in the font (replaced with the Smoothing tab in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TGENERATECONTOURSCANCELFORM** – Used when generating contours.
 * **TGENERATEPROBLEMREPORTFORM** (version 3.0 until 11.5) – Used when pressing **Next** in `TVALIDATIONWIZARDFORM`.
 * **TGLYPHALREADYMAPPEDFORM** (version 2.0 until 6.5) – For each platform a character to glyph index mapping can only exist once, so if you try to add a mapping that already exists this window will ask you what to do.
 * **TGLYPHEDITFORM** – Used when opening any glyph from `TFONTOVERVIEWFORM`.
 * **TGLYPHNAMEFORM** (version 7.0 & above) – Changes glyph names in the font (**Tools: Glyph Names**).
-* **TGLYPHPROPERTIESFORM** (version 2.0 until 6.5) and **TGLYPHPROPERTIESFRAME** (version 7.0 & above) – Contains glyph properties such as the postscript name, glyph metrics and character mappings.
+* **TGLYPHPROPERTIESFORM** (version 2.0 until 6.5) and **TGLYPHPROPERTIESFRAME** (version 7.0 & above) – Contains postscript name, glyph metrics/bearings and character mappings.
 * **TGRIDFORM** – Shows an interface for viewing and setting grid options.
 * **TGUIDELINEMODIFYFORM** – Shows a dialog to modify guidelines.
 * **TGUIDELINESFORM** – Shows an interface for viewing and setting guidelines options.